Taiwan anti-China protest exposes island's nationalist divide

 It is the approach to Beijing which produces the main divide in Taiwan’s largely two-party governing system.

-The KMT abides by the “1992 Consensus”, under which both sides recognise a single China, but say “no reunification, no independence and no war” is in Taiwan’s best interests.
+The KMT abides by the “1992 Consensus”, under which both sides recognize a single China, but say “no reunification, no independence and no war” is in Taiwan’s best interests.

 The opposition DPP, or Democratic Progressive Party, rejects “one China”.
 It has codified an independent Taiwan into its platform, saying its democratic attributes have all but made the distinction clear anyway.